Jamesyang2333/SAM/README.md

-# DB_GEN
+# SAM
-source code for db generation with supervised deep autoregressive models
+source code for SAM: Database Generation from Query Workload with Supervised Autoregressive Model